Corning Incorporated 2020 Statement on Efforts to Combat Human Trafficking and Slavery in Our Supply Chains

 The California Transparency in Supply Chains Act of 2010 requires certain companies to disclose their efforts to eradicate slavery and human trafficking from their direct supply chains for tangible goods offered for sale.
-The U.K. Modern Slavery Act 2015 requires certain commercial organizations to prepare and publish a slavery and human trafficking statement for the financial year describing the steps, if any, the organization has taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains and in any part of its own business.
+The U.K. Modern Slavery Act of 2015 requires certain commercial organizations to prepare and publish a slavery and human trafficking statement for the financial year describing the steps, if any, the organization has taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains and in any part of its own business.

 Corning’s Supplier Code of Conduct and Commitment to Prevention of Human Trafficking

 As a global corporation with manufacturing facilities around the world, Corning relies on a vast network of suppliers.
-To support Corning’s supplier-related compliance efforts, Corning created its Supplier Code of Conduct (the “Supplier Code”), available in eleven languages, which, among other things, addresses humane labor conditions and clearly states that “Suppliers shall not use forced, bonded or indentured labor or involuntary prison labor.”
+To support Corning’s supplier-related compliance efforts, Corning created its Supplier Code of Conduct (the “Supplier Code”), available in thirteen languages, which, among other things, addresses humane labor conditions and clearly states that “Suppliers shall not use forced, bonded (including debt bondage) or indentured labor or involuntary prison labor.”
 Corning’s Supplier Code is built upon and incorporates many key aspects of the Responsible Business Alliance (“RBA”) Code of Conduct, including those related to humane labor conditions, child labor, humane treatment, working and living conditions, freedom of association and wages and benefits.
 Corning’s Supplier Code applies to companies (“Suppliers”) that do business with Corning and requires that Suppliers and their employees comply with the Supplier Code in all aspects of their operations that relate to their business with Corning.